 How do we hold personal information?

 The personal information we hold will be stored securely by us or our service providers, whether electronically or otherwise.
+We may hold your personal information on the cloud or other types of electronic system.
 We use a range of security measures to protect the personal information we hold.

 What do we do if there has been a breach of your personal information?